seanrcollings/arc/docs/docs/usage/parameters/types/type-middleware.md

-As stated before, *arc* is based on a Middleware design pattern.
+*arc* is based on a [middleware](../../middleware.md) design pattern.
 This also applies to *arc's* type system to give you further flexibility in defining your APIs.

 ## What is a Type Middleware?
 A Type Middleware is simply a callable object that recieves a value, and then returns a value of the same